robnester-rh/knative-service/README.md

 make setup-knative
 ```

-This creates a kind cluster named "knative" with both Knative Serving and Eventing installed.
+This creates a kind cluster named "knative" with Knative Eventing installed (Knative Serving is not required).

 ### 2. Deploy the Service